High School Sciences

 Text: The Human Body, Fearfully and Wonderfully Made!, Dr. Jay Wile and Marilyn M. Shannon, M.A.

-This course provides a general understanding of the various systems of the human body.
+This course provides a comprehensive understanding of the various systems that comprise the human body.
 The basic human anatomy, histology, and physiology of the following systems are covered: Integumentary and Skeletal, Muscular, Nervous, Endocrine, Circulatory, Lymphatic, Digestive, Respiratory, Urinary, and Excretory Systems.
 Weekly homework will include coloring book pages (which are part of the student’s lab grade).
 Monthly labs and occasional field trips will be required.
 Labs consist mostly of microscope work and dissections (sheep’s eye, cow’s heart, and a fetal pig).
-(When Health lab is offered during even numbered graduating years, CPR lab is offered.)
+(When Health Lab is offered during even-numbered graduating years, CPR Lab is offered.)

 Physics – one credit